xiix0/scam/README.md

-Alimony and bribes will engage a large share of your wealth.
+Do what comes naturally.
+Seethe and fume and throw a tantrum.